tganderson/code-weekly/README.md

 6. Pull in the new weekly exercise and repeat from (1)
 7. profit?

+You will need Python, but most machines have this preinstalled; otherwise, its installation is pretty straightforward.

 ### Requests, Bugs, and Solutions

 If you have a request for a problem, spot an issue with the repo, or want to